An AI system to help scientists write expert-level empirical software: Results

 \subsection{Public Health: Prediction of U.S. COVID-19 Hospitalizations}

 The primary U.S. benchmark for COVID-19 forecasting is the COVID-19 Forecast Hub (\href{https://github.com/CDCgov/covid19-forecast-hub/tree/main}{CovidHub})~\cite{CovidForeCastHub}, a large, collaborative effort coordinated by the Centers for Disease Control and Prevention (CDC).
-The hub attracts dozens of expert-led teams from leading academic institutions, industry, and government agencies, who submit weekly forecasts generated from a wide array of methodologies.
+CovidHub receives weekly forecasts from dozens of expert-led teams across academia, industry, and government, each using different methodologies.
 These weekly forecasts must cover new COVID-19 related hospitalizations across 52 U.S. states and territories for the current week and three subsequent weeks over 23 specified quantiles.
-Submissions are evaluated using the Weighted Interval Score (WIS), which rewards both accuracy and well-calibrated uncertainty, with lower scores indicating better performance.
+Submissions are evaluated using the Weighted Interval Score (WIS), which rewards both accuracy and well-calibrated uncertainty.

 Top-performing individual models include classic autoregressive time-series approaches (e.g., UMASS-ar6\_pooled), gradient boosting machine learning models (e.g., UMASS-gbqr), and epidemiological models based on renewal equations and Bayesian estimation of the reproductive number (e.g., CEPH-Rtrend\_covid).
-The hub leverages this methodological diversity by integrating submissions into the CovidHub Ensemble, a robust aggregate forecast that has historically provided the gold standard for epidemiological prediction in the U.S., making it a formidable benchmark to outperform.
+CovidHub leverages this methodological diversity by integrating submissions into the CovidHub Ensemble, a robust aggregate forecast that has historically provided the gold standard for epidemiological prediction in the U.S.